 We expect to continue to incur substantial operating losses in the future.
 It may take several years to achieve positive operational cash flow, or we may not ever achieve positive operational cash flow.
 We expect that we will use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to hire sales and marketing personnel, support increased sales and marketing activities, fund further research and development, clinical utility studies and future enhancements of our assays, acquire equipment, implement automation and scale our capabilities to prepare for significant assay volume, for general corporate purposes and to fund ongoing operations and the expansion of our business, including the increased costs associated with expanded commercial activities.
 We may also use the net proceeds from our sale of equity securities, if any, cash received from the licensing of our technology, if any, and our revenues from operations to acquire or invest in businesses, technologies, services or products, although we do not have any current plans to do so.
 On January 18, 2019, we completed an offering of 990,000 shares of our common stock at a purchase price of \$2.25 per share raising net proceeds of approximately \$2.0 million.
 On February 12, 2019, we completed an offering of 6,250,000 shares of our common stock and warrants at a combined offering price of \$1.20 per unit, raising approximately \$6.6 million, and on March 11, 2019, the underwriters exercised their overallotment option under the February 2019 transaction and purchased 538,867 shares from us for total proceeds of \$592,000.
-In addition, on March 19, 2019, we completed an offering of 5,950,000 shares of common stock and warrants at an offering price of \$1.37 per share raising approximately \$7.6 million in net proceeds.
+In addition, on March 19, 2019, we completed an offering price of \$1.37 per share raising approximately \$7.6 million in net proceeds.
+In May 2019, investors exercised warrants for 4.1 million shares of common stock at exercise prices ranging from \$1.20 to \$1.25 per share resulting in net cash proceeds to the Company totaling \$4.8 million.
+Approximate

-As of March 31, 2019, our cash totaled \$14.8 million, and our outstanding net indebtedness totaled \$1.6 million.
+As of June 30, 2019, our cash totaled \$12.6 million, and our outstanding net indebtedness totaled \$1.8 million.
 While we currently are in the commercialization stage of operations, we have not yet achieved profitability and anticipate that we will continue to incur net losses for the foreseeable future.
-We have determined that there is substantial doubt about our ability to continue as a going concern for the one-year period following the date that our unaudited condensed financial statements for the three months ended March 31, 2019 were issued, and we expect that we will need additional financing to execute on our current or future business strategies beyond the fourth quarter of 2019.
+We have determined that there is substantial doubt about our ability to continue as a going concern for the one year following the date that our unaudited condensed financial statements for the six months ended June 30, 2019 were issued, and we expect that we will need additional financing to execute on our current or future business strategies beyond the fourth quarter of 2019.